 Ajax real estate guide & listings for sale

-The homes in this town are relatively new, because roughly 40% of its dwellings were built following the year 2000, while many of the remaining buildings were constructed in the 1960s and the 1980s.
-The housing stock of this part of the Greater Toronto metropolitan area is composed predominantly of single detached homes and row houses.
-Homeowners occupy around 85% of the dwellings in the town and 15% are rented.
-This town offers mainly three bedroom and four or more bedroom homes.
+In Ajax, roughly two thirds of dwellings are single detached homes, whereas the rest are mainly townhouses.
+The buildings in this town are quite new, because around 40% of its dwellings were built after the year 2000, while the majority of the remaining buildings were constructed in the 1960s and the 1980s.
+This part of the Greater Toronto metropolitan area is primarily composed of three bedroom and four or more bedroom homes.
+Homeowners occupy roughly 85% of the dwellings in the town and the rest are rented.

 Parents and their children will welcome that no matter where their house is situated in Ajax, primary schools are nearby.
 However, parents may consider it challenging for their kids to reach high schools as a pedestrian.
 Apart from public schools, there are private primary and secondary schools.
 When it comes to food, a fraction of home buyers in Ajax may be able to purchase their groceries on foot in one of over 50 stores, while others will have to use a vehicle.
 There are also a few options for those who care about nearby restaurants and cafes.